 Best Museums Around the World: ABBA the Museum – Stockholm, Sweden

 Don’t get me wrong!
-I have plenty of favorite museums in the world, and to summarize it a little bit I can say the Munch Museum in Oslo, the Henrik Ibsen Museum, the Washington DC National Gallery, the Oslo National Gallery, the Ponce Museum here in Puerto Rico among many others.
+I have plenty of favorite museums in the world, and to summarize it a little bit I can say that my top things to do in Oslo are visiting the Munch Museum in Oslo, the Henrik Ibsen Museum, and the Oslo National Gallery.
+In Washington DC, I love to visit the National Gallery, and I also love the Ponce Museum here in Puerto Rico among many others.

-If you are visiting Stockholm, definitely this is a place you need to see, just if it’s about music since the Swedish Music Hall of Fame is located there!
+If you are visiting Stockholm, besides planning your stay in one of the boutique hotels in Stockholm, definitely this is a place you need to see, just if it’s about music since the Swedish Music Hall of Fame is located there!